 Special Operations Unit

 Sgt.
-Anthony P. McVeigh, Commanding Officer
+Daniel Valentine, Commanding Officer

 The Special Operations Unit was established in August of 2007 by Chief Kapica in order to consolidate and enhance the oversight of the various specialized tactical and rescue units within the Greenburgh Police Department.
 These units include: